ansyblenetwork/sdg/_posts/2020-11-08-the-major-and.md

 We proceed similarly to remove the minor seventh, which forms a tritone with the major third and a minor second with the major sixth.

 Finally, we remove the minor third, which forms a tritone with the major sixth and a minor second with the major third.

-We are left with the following chart, which consists precisely of the notes of the major scale, _with the tonic preserved_:
+We have finished removing all tritones, and are left with the following chart, which consists precisely of the notes of the major scale, _with the tonic preserved_:

 | Wavelength | Name |
 | ------------- | ------------- |